ffhighwind/DapperExtraCRUD/README.md

 # Description:

-A thread-safe Dapper extension that was inspired by Dapper.SimpleCRUD.
+A thread-safe Dapper extension that was inspired by Dapper.SimpleCRUD, Dapper-Plus, and more.
 Unique additions include Bulk operations, AutoSync, new attributes (Versioning keys: MatchUpdate, MatchDelete), Distinct, Top/Limit, Upsert, and Insert If Not Exists.
 It also exposes most of the underlying metadata to allow customization and improved performance.